 This institution offers a large selection of courses, with strengths in agriculture, engineering, classics, English, Asian studies, archaeology, history, economics, biochemistry, biology, chemistry, computer science, environmental science, and marine studies.
 To find more information about specific courses, use the on-site course catalog or view the courses from the IES website.
-Additional program information is available on the IES University of Sydney website.

-You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your PennState cumulative GPA.
-You may not take any courses overseas of a Pass/Fail basis.
-Students must register for a minimum of 16 credits per semester.
-Students can enroll for a maximum of 19 credits.
+You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
+You may not take any courses overseas on a Pass/Fail basis.
+Students may not fulfill GHA (General Health and Activity) general education requirements abroad.

-To see what kind of credit students in past semesters have received for courses taken on this program, visit the IES Sydney Course Equivalency List.* Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
-To obtain specific instructions on this process visit our Course Equivalencies page.Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
+To see what kind of credit students in past semesters have received for courses taken on this program, visit the IES Sydney Course Equivalency List*.
+Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
+To obtain specific instructions on this process visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 *The University Office of Global Programs is committed to making its websites accessible to all users.
 As such we are currently developing a new course equivalency database which will launch in Academic Year 2014-2015.
 In the meantime if you require an accessible version of the course equivalency information provided for this program please contact email@example.com.